 You have 23 minutes before your alarm goes off.
 Would you like me to dispense a mild sedative?

 Would you like me to prepare breakfast?

 Would you like to tell me about your dreams?

 He looks around his tiny utilitarian flat.
 He realises he’s not going back to sleep now.

-67.5 per of citizen surveyed indicated that participation in dream analysis improves personal well being and productivity.
+67.5 per cent of citizens surveyed indicated that participation in dream analysis improves personal well being and productivity.
 Do you want to talk about your dream?

-He gets up and walks the three feet to an even tinier bathroom.
+He gets up and walks the three feet to the bathroom and enters.

 Lights! … Damn!